stephanfr/Packer/RPi/README.md

     "cmake_version" - version id of CMake to build, defaults to CMake version 3.19.4 "pigpio_url" - URL for PIGPIO library, defaults to current master - pass empty URL to not build library

-The script assumes that there will be a directory named 'uploads' in the same directory holding the packer json file and in the uploads directory.
+The script assumes that there will be a directory named 'uploads' in the same directory holding the packer hcl file and in the uploads directory.
 Optionally, if a file named 'rsa.pub' which holds the public key for the development user who will be connecting to the VM is present in that directory, it will be added as an ssh key for the user.
 The 'uploads' directory must be created or the script will fail.

 There is a post processor which will copy the image off the VM to a NFS location such that it can be picked up and flashed to an SD.
 If you do not wish to copy the image, just remove the post-processor.

-The image specific values for a specific raspios version can be found in json files with names 'raspios_label-xx-xx-x-version.json'.
+The image specific values for a specific raspios version can be found in json files with names 'raspios_label-xx-xx-x-version.pkrvars.hcl'.

-The Packer .exe is a single file, I just drop it into the /Packer/RPi directory and use the app for there.
-These scripts were built with Packer v1.6.6.
+The Packer .exe is a single file, I just drop it into the /Packer/RPi directory and use the app from there.

-To build a template, use following command line should look something like (make the correct subsitutions for your environment) :
+To build a template, command line should look something like (make the correct subsitutions for your environment) :

 ~~~
 sudo packer build -var 'wifi_ssid=???????' -var 'wifi_password=??????' -var 'dev_username=dev' -var 'dev_password=password' -var 'new_pi_password=newpwd' -var-file raspios-arm64-2023-10-10-bookworm.version.pkrvars.hcl arm-aarch64.pkr.hcl